sannylin325/Python-JAVA-C-Projects/README.md

 - I had finished courses "SC001", "SC101" in 2023,
   and finished courses "SC201", JAVA & C++ workshop in 2024.

 - Here are the programs that I accomplished!
-(Updating...to be continued...)
   - **SC001: Basics of Python, include deciphering, Hangman game, and so on.**
     - *quadratic_solver.py* ────── Compute the roots of equation ax^2 + bx + c = 0.
     - *hailstone.py* ─────── Simulates the execution of the Hailstone sequence.